xavierlepretre/polymesh_docs/Polymesh/docs/compliance.md

 The compliance manager allows asset issuers to configure the compliance rules for their asset.

 Asset issuers start by specifying which other identities they trust for the purposes of assessing claims on their investors.
-This allows them to set rules which are only satisfied if an investor has the relevant claims, issued by these trusted identities.
+This allows them to set rules that are only satisfied if an investor has the relevant claims, issued by these trusted identities.
 An asset issuer can include themselves in this list of trusted claim issuers, as well as their partnered KYC organisations.

 Asset issuers also specify a scope for their asset.
-This scope allows their trusted claim issuers to issue claims that directly target the asset, by linking the claim to the assets scope.
+This scope allows their trusted claim issuers to issue claims that directly target the asset, by linking the claim to the asset's scope.
 In the case of `InvestorZKProof` this scope is the granularity at which investors are required to link their identities (i.e. any identity that wishes to invest in an asset with a scope of X, must self-declare an `InvestorZKProof` linking any identities investing in an asset with scope X).

 ## Compliance Rules